Who were the Magyarabs?

 They became the “Magyarabs” (“Magyar” means “Hungarian” in Hungary.)

-The Magyarabs are an ethnic group in North Sudan and Egypt they claim descent from Hungarians.
+The Magyarabs are an ethnic group in North Sudan and Egypt that claim descent from Hungarians.
 It was Sultan Selim I who had them in his army in 1517.
 Allegedly, they had come from Transylvania.

 Legend has it that Hungarians who were under Ottoman control were fighting in southern Egypt and northern Sudan, some stayed and intermarried with local Nubian women.
 Their first leader was Hassan el-Magyar who led them from Alexandria to Nubia, after a military revolt.
 The second group of Magyarabs arrived in the 18th century: they had converted to Islam in Hungary during the Ottoman rule and it was why they were dispelled by the Habsburgs.

 These people have rather lighter skin and browner hair.
 They use “Hungarian style” spices for cooking and they make the sign of the cross with the knife when cutting the bread.
 Many Christian customs have also been preserved.
-They draw a cross on the forehead of the new-born babies.
+They draw a cross on the forehead of the newborn babies.
 According to their DNA, they are from the Carpathian Basin, with a Hungarian and south-Slavic origin.

 You can find them in the villages of Anába, Tuska, and Gatta.